 My kids love watercoloring on Melissa & Doug Jumbo Coloring Pads.
 Toss a set of watercolor paints into your child’s stocking, and add a jumbo coloring pad to keep them busy during your next read-aloud.

 Scratch art of any kind is pretty fun, and there are tons of theme options.
 Ideal for ages 4-12.
-There are many different themes to choose from.

 My older kids and teens love this stuff.
 Thinking Putty keeps their hands occupied while they listen to me read aloud for quite a long time!